johnsardine/redactor-plugins/README.md

 ================
 [http://imperavi.com/redactor/](http://imperavi.com/redactor/)

-Collection of plugins developed by me for Redactor, a WYSIWYG rich-text editor made by [@imperavi](http://twitter.com/imperavi).
+Collection of plugins developed for Redactor, a WYSIWYG rich-text editor made by [@imperavi](http://twitter.com/imperavi).

 Feel free to contribute to this repository.